OSSArcFlow Guide to OAIS Mapping Exercise

 Hannah Wang | BitCuratorEdu Project

-This is an exercise that asks students to take the steps outlined in the OSSArcFlow Guide to Documenting Born-Digital Archival Workflows, a guide intended to assist collecting institutions to begin documenting their born-digital workflows, and map them to functional entities in the OAIS Reference Model.
-This lesson uses and adapts deliverables from the OSSArcFlow project (IMLS, 2017-2020).
+This exercise asks students to walk through the steps outlined in the OSSArcFlow Guide to Documenting Born-Digital Archival Workflows.
+The guide assists collecting institutions to begin documenting their born-digital workflows and map them to functional entities in the Reference Model for an Open Archival Information System (OAIS).
+The discussion questions encourage students to think about the differences between an OAIS model and an OSSArcFlow model in terms of their functions and audiences.

 The exercise and discussion questions are available for free download as a PDF or Google Doc, below.